 THE SSB STATION: was located about 200 meters away from my CW tent.
 They had the full Monty, including a generator which powered their SB-220 linear amplifier, and a 3-element triband beam.
 They used a Yaesu FT-101E transceiver.

-Despite their power, manpower, and antenna advantage, I made more QSOs on CW than they did on SSB.
+Despite their superior power, manpower (4 operators), and antenna advantage, I made more QSOs on CW than they did on SSB.